We have made several bed headboards from old and new doors. In this post, we will explain how to make a headboard from an old or new door.

-This old door had six panels, but we only needed five panels for a queen sized bed headboard.
-That works great because Neal prefers an odd number of panels.
+This old door had six panels, but we only needed five panels for a queen-sized bed headboard.
+That works great because we prefer an odd number of panels.
 (Later in this post, we will show two more headboards we made for kingsize doors.)

 Filling the Holes: